-Most Angular memory leaks come from long-lived streams, global listeners, or timers that outlive a component.
-The practical angle is knowing when AsyncPipe, takeUntilDestroyed, or manual teardown actually matters and when unsubscribe boilerplate is unnecessary.
+Most Angular memory leaks come from long-lived streams, global listeners, or timers that outlive a component or route.
+The practical angle is knowing when AsyncPipe, takeUntilDestroyed, or manual teardown actually matters, when HTTP completes on its own, and how never-ending resolver streams can block navigation.

 Teardown mental model